qmaclean/all22_computer_vision/README.md

 54% on test set so far (Majority of coverages are Cover 2)

 ## To - Do
+- Fix Input shape for testing off of custom architecture
 - Find more instances of Cover 3/4
 - Add Blitz Probability